splunk/public-o11y-docs/apm/span-tags/cmms.rst

 * To create a custom MMS, you must have an admin role.

-* To create a custom MMS, you need to first index the span tag or process that you want to base your MMS on.
+* To create a custom MMS, you need to index the span tag or process that you want to base your MMS on.
 See :ref:`apm-index-span-tags`.

 * If you are unfamiliar with MetricSets, see: :ref:`apm-metricsets`.